Deploy to production

 Perron can operate in two modes, configured via config.mode.
 This allows a build to be either a full static site or be integrated pages in a dynamic Rails application.

-Full static sites (standalone mode) can be deployed to any build-based platform, like Netlify and statichost.eu.
+Full static sites (standalone mode) can be deployed to any build-based platform, like Netlify, Seal Static and statichost.eu.

 Integrated sites (integrated mode) work within a typical Rails application and can be deployed to any Rails host like Heroku or using Kamal.